 committees, and gives advices on a variety of issues.

 SÍM is a non-profit organization without any operating state grants.
-Currently, SÍM is hosting three locations; Hafnarstraeti where the SÍM Gallery, Office and Guesthouse are located, and two residency apartments Seljavegur, which is a 10 minute walk from the city center, and Korpúlfsstaðir, situated on the outskirts of Reykjavik.
+Currently, SÍM is hosting three locations that are related to the residency program; Hafnarstraeti where the SÍM Gallery, Office and Guesthouse are located, and two residency apartments Seljavegur, which is a 10-minute walk from the city center, and Korpúlfsstaðir, situated on the outskirts of Reykjavik.

-Having started in 2002 with a small one-bedroom apartment and studio in downtown Reykjavik, our residency now welcomes over 150 artists from all over the world on an annual basis.
-It is the oldest artist residency in the country and has inspired the establishment of many other artist residencies around Iceland.
+Having started in 2002 with a small one-bedroom apartment and studio in downtown Reykjavik, our residency now welcomes over 200 artists from all over the world on an annual basis.
+It is the oldest artist residency in Reykjavík and has inspired the establishment of many other artist residencies around Iceland.

 Seljavegur and Korpúlfsstaðir house around 70 studios used by local artists and three workshop studios for Textiles, Ceramics and the Icelandic Printmakers Association.

 Throughout the year SÍM and SÍM Residency host both long and short exchanges, collaborations and partnership projects with cultural institutions and artist organizations from Norway, Finland, Lithuania, Germany, France, and Poland.

 In recent years SÍM Residency has received grants from Kknord, enabling SÍM to invite artists from the Nordic and the Baltic countries to stay at the residency.

 SÍM Residency Korpúlstaðir with Coffe house, meeting stage, and Hlöðuloftið exhibition hall

 SÍM Residency Project Manager and curator